Firmin Desloge Tower: Operation

 Operated under the auspices of the Sisters of St. Mary, the new hospital had 206 beds: two-thirds were double-occupancy rooms and the rest private rooms — a departure from the open wards of the day.
 In keeping with the Desloge family dedication to service and advancement, Firmin Desloge Hospital was also specifically for African Americans, and served as a nursing school for African American women.

 In 1877 the Sisters of St. Mary established a 150-bed hospital at 1526 Papin called St. Mary's Infirmary for the poor.
-In 1933 the infirmary was opened to African Americans with African American physicians and a mix of white and African American nurses.
+In 1933, the infirmary was opened to African Americans with African American physicians and a mix of white and African American nurses.
 Physicians of St. Louis University Medical School served as consultant physicians.
 The Sisters of St. Mary had a nursing school for African American women at St. Mary's Infirmary.
-The cited author above, John C Crichton as erroneously ascribed the history of St Mary's Infirmary to Firmin Desloge Hospital.
+(Author John C. Crichton, cited above, erroneously ascribed the history of St Mary's Infirmary to Firmin Desloge Hospital.)

-In 1959, administration of Firmin Desloge Hospital shifted completely to Saint Louis University.
-At this time, Firmin Desloge Hospital, the Bordley Memorial Pavilion and the David P. Wohl Sr. Memorial Institute were collectively renamed Saint Louis University Hospitals.
+In 1959, Saint Louis University took over the administration of Firmin Desloge Hospital.
+The hospital, along with Bordley Memorial Pavilion and the David P. Wohl Sr. Memorial Institute, were collectively renamed Saint Louis University Hospital.

 In 1983, the Desloge family gave money to illuminate the peaked copper roof to mark the hospital's fiftieth anniversary.

-Continuous growth and the need for modern facilities and equipment resulted in the construction of a new hospital facility as an addition to the original structure.
-This new part of the hospital was built directly behind the old Firmin Desloge Hospital at a cost of $39.1 million.
+To expand and improve services, Saint Louis University Hospital built a large addition to the tower for $39.1 million.
 The first patients moved in on January 30, 1988.

 In 1998, Saint Louis University sold the chapel, along with the hospital, to Tenet Healthcare Corp., a for-profit chain based in Dallas.

-In 2015, the university bought back the hospital, then gave it to SSM Health, "the Creve Coeur-based health care system sponsored by the Franciscan Sisters of Mary, formerly Sisters of Saint Mary.
-The facility will become SSM St. Louis University Hospital.
+In 2015, the university repurchased back the hospital, then gave it to SSM Health, a non-profit health care system created by the Franciscan Sisters of Mary, formerly Sisters of Saint Mary.
+The facility became SSM St. Louis University Hospital.

-The hospital tower continues to serve the hospital as physician offices and administrative space.
-The original copper-covered roof remains a St. Louis landmark and is a distinctive part of the City of St. Louis's skyline.
+The building was converted to physician offices and administrative space.